Sidney Poitier made Oscar history 60 years ago

 The then 37-year-old Sidney Poitier became the first black leading actor in the long history of the Academy Awards to win an Oscar.
 Before him, only Hattie McDaniel had received the statuette as a black woman in 1940 for her supporting role as a housekeeper in the melodrama “Gone with the Wind.”

 Jack Lemmon, who took the stage as host at the 36th Academy Awards, announced Oscar winner Anne Bancroft was to receive the year’s best actor award.
 The actress read out the names of the five nominees: Albert Finney (“Tom Jones”), Richard Harris (“Alluring Laurel”), Rex Harrison (“Cleopatra”), Paul Newman (“The Wildest in a Thousand”) and Sidney Poitier for ” Lilies of the field”.
-When Bancroft opened the envelope, you could see her joy.
+When Bancroft opened the envelope, you might see her joy.
 She beamed and announced Poitier as the winner.

 At Santa Monica’s Civic Auditorium, the predominantly white audience erupted in loud applause.
 Poitier seized the historical spotlight for a short but meaningful speech.
 It was “a long journey to this moment”.
 He continues that he is indebted to many people – and mentions, among others, “Lilies of the Field” director Ralph Nelson, his agent Martin Baum and “of course the members of the film academy.”
 He would like to say a “very special thank you” to everyone, he said, visibly touched and beaming from ear to ear.